Why Visit the AO Arena

 By Bus

-Fares are capped daily and weekly, ensuring passengers never pay more than the maximum set price, no matter how many journeys they take.
-For most visitors, this means bus travel remains one of the most cost-effective ways of reaching the AO Arena.
-Payment can be made via contactless cards, mobile devices, or the Bee Network app, which also offers live service updates, journey planning, and disruption alerts.
+One of the biggest strengths of the Bee Network is its pricing structure.
+Daily and weekly fare caps mean passengers never pay more than the set maximum, no matter how many journeys they make within the system.
+For visitors, this makes bus travel one of the most cost-effective ways to reach the AO Arena, particularly if you are also planning to move around Manchester before or after the event.
+Payment is straightforward through contactless cards, mobile wallets, or the Bee Network app, which also provides live updates and journey planning.

 By Car & Parking